dbertella/conf-sketches/jsday-2016/day-1.md

 You can find slides [here](http://www.slideshare.net/flashplatform/reactive-programming-with-cyclejs)

 ## Out of the browser and onto the streets
-@Rumyra did the most pleasant talk of the day, with music and visual, it was like party time!
+[@Rumyra](https://twitter.com/Rumyra) did the most pleasant talk of the day, with music and visual, it was party time already!

-Apparently she's [VJing](https://github.com/Rumyra/VJing) at her city projecting visual on buildings.
-Would love to see her in action.
-Unfortunately she haven't had the chance to do it during the party in Verona, but maybe next year :-D.
+Apparently she's [VJing](https://github.com/Rumyra/VJing) around projecting visual animations on buildings along with loud music.
+I'd love to see her in action.
+Unfortunately she haven't had the chance to do it during the party in Verona, but maybe next year 😀.

 I'm sure if you are into visualization and audio you have loved this.